 We have some ideas about technical setups we can use next time to get around some of these issues, but even with those concerns, we had hundreds of viewers who gave glowing feedback, so it seems it didn't get in the way too badly.

 The challenge was straightforward: build a fake Twitter client, consuming a simplified Twitter-style API that I created and put online before the battle, that could show a list of all tweets and a compose tweet window.
-You can see the whole spec and the optional "bonus" tasks here.

 In the end, I chose the winner based on three criteria: first, whether they accomplished the entirety of the challenge; second, how elegant and simple their code seemed; and third, how many people voted for each framework as their favorite framework.